Dshami120/CS5910_sys_NYSParks/README.md

 ### Events page

 `events.php` loads events from the `events` table and joins parks for park names/regions.
-It supports public event browsing, logged-in client RSVP behavior, and guest RSVP by email for public events.
+It supports public event browsing and client RSVP behavior.

 Important event behavior:

 - events have timing states like upcoming, live, past, or cancelled
 - event listings can use image fields from `events` or fall back to park images
 - RSVP records are stored in `attendance`
-- logged-in clients can RSVP using their account email
-- public visitors can RSVP to public events by entering an email address
 - duplicate active RSVP records are prevented by the unique attendance constraint
 - capacity is checked in PHP before a new RSVP is accepted
 - RSVP cancellation updates attendance status instead of deleting the row